illness072/elephant42/docs/build-guide-english.md

 ### Necessary Things

---Solder
+-- Solder
   - [Goot High Density Integrated Substrate Solder SD-60](https://www.amazon.co.jp//dp/B0029LGAJI/) --Most parts are installed here
   - [Kutomi Denki Sangyo SH-43 Cryogenic Solder](https://www.sengoku.co.jp/mod/sgk_cart/detail.php?code=6A2W-CFJP)
     --Only the LED (YS-SK6812mini-E) has a risk of breaking at high temperatures, so I am using this just in case.
---Soldering wire
+-- Soldering wire
   - [goot solder blotting wire CP-3015](https://www.amazon.co.jp/dp/B001PR1KPQ)
---Soldering iron
+-- Soldering iron
-  - [White light dial type temperature control soldering iron FX600](https://www.amazon.co.jp/dp/B006MQD7M4) -** We strongly recommend that you have a temperature control function ** —— Iron stand
+  - [White light dial type temperature control soldering iron FX600](https://www.amazon.co.jp/dp/B006MQD7M4) -**We strongly recommend that you have a temperature control function** -- Iron stand
   - [HAKKO trowel stand 633-01](https://www.amazon.co.jp/dp/B000TGNWCS)
 - flux
   - [goot PCB Flux BS-75B](https://www.amazon.co.jp/dp/B004ANR7KY/)
   ――I sometimes see people who say that they can do it without it, but they are almost certainly advanced people who want to brag about their skills.
 Especially when you turn on the LED, please think that it is almost indispensable.
---Flux cleaner
+-- Flux cleaner
   - [Tayo Denki Sangyo (goot) Flux Remover BS-T20B](https://www.amazon.co.jp/dp/B07JHJHTYG/) ――It is not unnecessary if it is a non-cleaning type flux.
 It is brown and sticky and dirty, and it seems that it will damage the board due to aging, so please use it as much as possible.
---Kimwipe
+-- Kimwipe
   - [Nippon Paper Crecia Kim Wipe S-200 mini 62015 1 piece](https://www.amazon.co.jp/dp/B00CWA23P6)
   ――Tissue can be used as a substitute, but I don't recommend it.
---Normal tweezers
+-- Normal tweezers
   --Use the one purchased from Daiso.
 Shared with plastic model.
---Normal masking tape
+-- Normal masking tape
   --Use the one purchased from Daiso.
 Shared with plastic model.
---Stick file
+-- Stick file
   --Use the one purchased from Daiso.
 Shared with plastic model.
---Ordinary utility knife
+-- Ordinary utility knife
   ――Anything is fine as long as it expires.
 This time, the design knife used in the plastic model is used instead.

 ### Good Things to Have

---Oil-based pen
+-- Oil-based pen
   ――Used to paint the side of the board.
 Please prepare your favorite color.
   ――POSCA is recommended because of its good coloring.
 There is no problem with Gundam markers used in McKee and plastic models.
---Normal nippers
+-- Normal nippers
   --Use what you purchased at Daiso
   ――It is recommended that you do not share good nippers for plastic models as they will damage the blade.
---Epoxy adhesive
+-- Epoxy adhesive
   --Use what you purchased at Daiso
---Tester
+-- Tester
   ――I think it's better to have it, but I'm using a battery, an electronic buzzer, and a lead wire that are just loosely attached.
---Soldering work mat
+-- Soldering work mat
-  ――I think it's better to have it, but I'm not using it --Cutter mat
+  ――I think it's better to have it, but I'm not using it -- Cutter mat
   --You can use old newspapers or the outer box of this kit as long as you don't damage your desk.
 This time I used the one used in the plastic model

 ### Useful for Shopping